Pingu69/ember-dictionary/README.md

 # ember-dictionary

-Adds a `Model` and a `Transform` class so that users can add a "dictionary" object to their Ember-Data models:
+Adds a `Mixin` and a `Transform` class so that users can add a "dictionary" object to their Ember-Data models:

-	export default DictionaryModel.extend({
+	export default DS.Model.extend(DictionaryMixin, {
 		foo: DS.attr('string'),
 		bar: DS.attr('number'),
 		baz: DS.attr('dictionary')